mrmupton/editablegrid/doc/README.txt

 PHP helper class
 ----------------

-If you work with PHP on the server side, you can make use of the simple class EditableGrid.php to ease the creation and rendering of the XML data.
+If you work with PHP on the server side, you can make use of the simple class dataGridOutput.php to ease the creation and rendering of the XML data.

 Charts
 ------

-EditableGrid allows you to create bar and pie charts from the grid data.
+dataGridOutput allows you to create bar and pie charts from the grid data.

 This makes use of OpenFlashCharts 2.0, which you should include by yourself in your client application.
 The following javascript files must be included (all can be found in the official OpenFlashChart 2.0 download):